 Feather Shuttlecocks

-Apollo Sports, which stocks multiple grades, recommends 77 Speed as the appropriate specification for Pakistan’s average altitude and weather conditions.
-Their current feather range includes:
+Apollo Sports recommends 77 Speed as the right specification for Pakistan’s average altitude and weather.
+Their current range:

 Practical note for Pakistan players: If you’re playing outdoors in summer heat or on rough courts, nylon shuttles are the economical and practical choice.
 For indoor competitive play or practice sessions at a proper facility, feather shuttles provide more authentic flight and feel.